 Explore the courses and requirements for this major.

-Learn more about Dr. Hostetter and the communication studies faculty.
+Learn more about Dr. Trujillo and the communication studies faculty.

 Conflict among people is a constant in our world; how we transform it into something creative and helpful is an evolving science.
 North Park’s new major in Conflict Transformation Studies is an interdisciplinary approach to the theory, analysis, history, culture, and transformational processes involved in conflict situations, justice, and peace building.